vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Excellence is not a destination; it is a continuous journey that never ends." - Brian Tracy
 > 1. "Life begins at the end of your comfort zone." - Neale Donald Walsch ~ Anonymous
 > 1. "Stand up for what you believe in, but pick your battles carefully." ~ Anonymous
-> 1. "Don't waste your energy on things that don't deserve it." ~ Anonymous
+> 1. "Do not waste your energy on things that Do not deserve it." ~ Anonymous
 > 1. "It's better to be happy than to be right." ~ Anonymous
 > 1. "Choose your battles wisely, and you'll never be defeated." ~ Anonymous
 > 1. "Life is too short to waste it on petty arguments."
 > 1. "Be selective in your battles, but when you do fight, fight with everything you've got."
-> 1. "Don't let small things ruin your happiness.
+> 1. "Do not let small things ruin your happiness.
 Choose to be happy instead."
 > 1. "Sometimes it's better to let things go than to hold on to them."
-> 1. "Life is too precious to spend it on things that don't matter."
+> 1. "Life is too precious to spend it on things that Do not matter."
 > 1. "The strongest person is not the one who fights every battle, but the one who knows which battles to fight."
 > 1. "It takes more strength to walk away from a battle than to engage in one."
 > 1. "Act as if what you do makes a difference.
 It does." - William James
 > 1. "Sometimes the best way to win a battle is to avoid it altogether."
 > 1. "Life is like riding a bicycle.
 To keep your balance, you must keep moving." - Albert Einstein
-> 1. "The battles we don't fight are often more important than the ones we do."
+> 1. "The battles we Do not fight are often more important than the ones we do."
 > 1. "Keep your face always toward the sunshine, and shadows will fall behind you." - Walt Whitman
-> 1. "Don't let your emotions control you.
+> 1. "Do not let your emotions control you.
 Choose your battles with a clear mind and a calm heart."
 > 1. "In your life, expect some trouble.
 But when you worry, you make it double.
-But don't worry, be happy, be happy now." - Bobby McFerrin
+But Do not worry, be happy, be happy now." - Bobby McFerrin
 > 1. "Never underestimate the power of a strategic retreat."
 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
 > 1. "It's not about winning or losing battles; it's about preserving your peace."